Laknath1996/DeepPhaseUnwrap/README.md

 This repository contains the source code for the deep neural arcihetcure proposed by the ICASSP 2021 paper titled ["A Joint Convolutional and Space Quad-Directional LSTM Network for Phase Unwrapping"](https://ieeexplore.ieee.org/document/9414748).

-If you use this code/paper for your research, please cite our paper:
+If you use this code/paper for your research, please consider citing,

 ```
 @INPROCEEDINGS{9414748,